 Quadruple Witching: the stock market seasons change

 Today is Quadruple Witching day on the stock market – the day where all four of the major linchpins of the stock market — market index futures, market index options, stock options, and stock futures — all expire.
 This “quadruple witching” happens the third Friday of every March, June, September, and December, and like the equinoxes and solstices that follow quadruple witching, they usually indicate change on the way.
-So if you’re a market investor looking for instant loans to pour into the market or a private individual with extra cash to invest, knowing what quadruple witching means will help you invest intelligently.
+So if you’re a market investor looking for fast loans to pour into the market or a private individual with extra cash to invest, knowing what quadruple witching means will help you invest intelligently.

 Quadruple witching day and quadruple witching hour